-Patio Bar and outdoor restaurants #4: Founders Tap Room
+Detroit Patio Bar and Outdoor Restaurants #4: Founders Tap Room

 If you’re from Michigan you know the drill during spring.
 It’s 60deg one day and 40deg the next.
 BUT when the sun is out you gotta be outside regardless of the temperature.
 If it’s a little chilly out & you still want to soak some rays, Founder’s patio is the perfect spot because it has some awesome (and warm) fire pits (pic below).
 It’s a great spot any time of year, but we especially love hitting it on those days a little extra heat would be nice.
 Located in Midtown on Charlotte St., between Cass Ave. and 2nd Ave., Founders Brewing Co. has brought the All Day IPA, KBS & Dirty Bastard to Detroit with their local taproom.
 Their food menu is mostly sandwiches, which doesn’t sound impressive… until you try them!
 Legit spot for food and no doubt one of the nicer patios in the D.

-Patio Bar and outdoor restaurants #5: Detroit Shipping Co
+Detroit Patio Bar and Outdoor Restaurants #5: Detroit Shipping Co

 This one is our hidden gem.
 You can’t tell from the outside, but Detroit Shipping Company has a ridiculously cool courtyard surrounded by 2 stories of seating and string lighting, not to mention often LIVE music on an outdoor stage.
 Located in Midtown on Peterboro St., between Cass Ave. and 2nd Ave. it’s an outdoor oasis.
 The bar and restaurant includes 5 food-truck style eateries, two full service bars of microbrews, and even a coffee and ice cream shop.
 Each shop specializes in something unique from amazing chicken to tacos and nachos to Thai food (you gotta try the Pad Thai Roll!) to homestyle Nepalese dumplings and of course Burgers.
 You can find all of the menus here.
 And the coolest part?
 The building was constructed from refashioned shipping containers and the walls double as an art gallery (you can even purchase the art if you want).
 Put it on your to-do list, trust us!

-Patio Bar and outdoor restaurants #6: 2nd Best
+Detroit Patio Bar and Outdoor Restaurants #6: 2nd Best

 Whether you want to drink with your pup or grab a beer before the game, Second Best’s intimate patio has you covered.
 If you’re not familiar this spot is like a really cool, hip dive bar.
 Our favorite thing about 2nd best is their drink selection, but right behind that is the service & staff.
 These guys are super creative and seems like they’ve always got something fun going on.
 They serve 40’s of High Life with champagne glasses, drinks out of honey bear containers & ask your server about a fun way to “ice” someone).